Ohatsu: Sekigahara

 Ohatsu's older sister was Yodo-Dono, also called Chacha.
-She was the concubine and the second wife of Hideyoshi; and the mother of Hideyori Toyotomi.
+She was the concubine and the second wife of Hideyoshi; and the mother of Toyotomi Hideyori.
 Yodo-dono received great political power after Hideyoshi's death, because she was the heir's mother, she actually ran the Toyotomi clan after the fall of the Council of five elders.
 Hideyoshi's death led Japan to go to war again.

 Ohatsu's younger sister, Oeyo, also known as Ogō, was the main wife of Shogun Tokugawa Hidetada and the mother of her successor Iemitsu Tokugawa.
 The Kyogoku clan allied with Tokugawa Ieyasu of Eastern army against Western army in Sekigahara Campaign.
 The Western army was led by Ishida Mitsunari and other vassals loyal to Toyotomi.
 Ohatsu was in the castle when the siege of Otsu occurred.
 Ohatsu and Oeyo were allies of the Eastern Army, their sister, Yodo-dono, was one of the prominent anti-Tokugawa (Eastern army) figures during Sekigahara and later during the siege of Osaka.

 Siege of Osaka

 After the death of Ohatsu's husband in 1609, she withdrew from the world at Nozen-zan Jōkō-ji (凌霄山常高寺), A Buddhist convent in Obama (where she is now buried), taking the name Jōkō-in (常高院).
 However, Ohatsu remained active in the political intrigue of her time.
 Her family ties with the Toyotomi clan and the Tokugawa clan ensured that she served primarily as an intermediary between the two rivals.
 In 1614, during the winter campaign of the siege of Osaka, Ohatsu acted again as a peace negotiator and reunited with her sister, Yodo-dono.
-Although Yodo-dono hated the Tokugawa clan for personal reasons, she was the forerunner of a peace treaty between Toyotomi and Tokugawa.

-However, in 1615, Toyotomi and Tokugawa went to war again.
+Although Yodo-dono hated the Tokugawa clan for personal reasons, she was the forerunner of a peace treaty between the Toyotomi and Tokugawa.
+However, in 1615, the two factions went to war again.
 When Osaka castle was on fire, Yodo-dono and Toyotomi Hideyori committed suicide, thus ending the Toyotomi's legacy.
-Ohatsu managed to save Nāhime's life (daughter of Hideyori) and adopted her.